yassinetb/yassinetb.github.io/_posts/2024-07-01-uzbekistan.md

 * **Surnames**: The first grandson of the family gets to create his own "lineage", which one does by taking the first name of your grandfather as last name.
 Amir is the first grandson of his family, so he indeed has a different surname than his own father and brothers.
 His surname is *Hirojedenov*, because his grandfather's first name was Hirojeden.
 His brothers have the same last name as his father - *Djuarev*.
 * **Surat Yassine**: In Registan, I visited the Madrasa of Ulug Beg (famous astronomer and leader in Samarkand, grandson of Timur) and found a massive copy of the Quran, written in stunning caligraphy.
 It was open on Surat' Yassine.
 I got emotional...
 * **Happiness**: Adding "jon" at the end of names means happiness.
 Amir's full name is Amirjon.
 I liked to call myself Yassinejon during the trip.
+* **Kelin**: We always refered to Dilshod Aka's bride as "Kelin".
+I looked up the word Kelin online, and found the following definition - I thought I'd share it directly here: *Literal translation: “daughter-in-law”, kelin, or kelinchak, (Turkmen gelin) is a newlywed woman who moves with the family of her husband and lives there until she advances to a higher position in the informal family hierarchy or the parents-in-law decide otherwise.
+Kelins carry out all the household chores in the in-law’s family, such as housekeeping, childcare, buying groceries, cooking, cleaning, serving meals and tea, taking care of her husband and his family, while paying due respect to all family members and following an austere code of conduct and social rituals.* While this definition doesn't paint a joyful picture of the bride's life, it is concordant with the reality of Uzbek mariages.
+It however seems to be an accepted norm which women happily follow.
+But how would I know if women indeed happily follow these norms, since the only woman I actually discussed with was Amir's aunt, who is from a different generation and clearly thought women's position in Uzbek society was nothing to be concerned about.
+She did acknowledge it was different to many other places in the world (which she had indirectly heard of), but not something problematic in any way.
 * **Older brother**: "Aka" means older brother in Uzbekistan, and they use it at all times - for respect.
 Amir calls all of his older cousin by their first name and "aka" at the end.
 This is why I wrote "Dilshod Aka" (the groom), and not "Dilshod" which is his real name.
 One can also comnunicate with strangers like this - calling them "Aka".
 Since you asked, they say "ouka" for "litte brother".
 * **Discussing Paganini in Uzbekistan**: Amir's cousin is a great musician who studied at the conservatoire in Samarkand, and played multiple instruments.
 He was classically trained, and told me about many of his favourite composers, including a specific "one string etude" that he had played on the violin by the infamous Paganini.
 I was completely shocked to have this conversation with him - the same person who had been blasting Snoop Dog full volume in his car, dancing (really well) like there was no tomorrow at the wedding, and professing the most inappropriate (but funny) jokes during the day.
 Shaxboz, I hope we get to play music together one day.
 * **Kunte**: The number one insult between boys is "Kunte" - meaning "faggot".
-Obviously, Uzbekistan is deeply homophobic.
-Although Amir already brought two lesbian friends which he says was not a problem, he acknowledges it would have been very different if it were two gay men.
+Unsurprisingly, Uzbekistan is deeply homophobic.
+Although Amir already brought two lesbian friends which, he said, was not a problem, he acknowledges it would have been very different if it were two gay men.
 * **Throwing money on wedding day**: At several instances during the day, people threw large amount of small bills (e.g. 1000 SOM, ~0.1 USD), and the kids of the family (or the kids of the neighberhood when we picked up the bride) would be around picking them up!
 * **Language fluidity**: A Turkish friend of ours spoke Turkish to someone who replied to her in Uzbek at a restaurant - and they understood each other.
 A taxi driver spoke a mix of Tajik, Russian and Uzbek to people who spoke to him in Azerbaidji.
-There are just so many different languages in the region, yet people often understand each other and manage to communicate!
+There are just so many different languages in the region, yet people understand each other and manage to communicate!